March 24, 2023

-Looking for some of the best Zoom backgrounds for your next Zoom meeting?
+Looking for some of the best free Zoom backgrounds for your next virtual meeting?

 Whether you are working from home or socializing with family and friends, it seems that everyone is now using Zoom Video to abide by the social distancing that is the new normal.
 Between cooking three meals a day, entertaining your pets, home-schooling your kids and sorting Marie Kondo style, the last thing on your mind is cleaning up before powering up Zoom for your video call.

 Enter the Virtual Background feature of Zoom.
 These free Zoom backgrounds will spruce up your home office setting and set the stage for a professional remote work experience for all of your conference calls.

 If you haven’t used the virtual background setting on Zoom yet, it’s uber-easy to do.
 Here's the step-by-step process on how to use the best Zoom backgrounds for your calls:

 Zoom comes with some (pretty bad) default virtual backgrounds to use.
 That’s where we come in to provide you with amazing, free office backgrounds.
 We’re going to give you quick, free and easy backgrounds to use for Zoom.

 Add the downloaded image to your Zoom library.
 To add use the + sign.

 We’ve included a few living room ones, which will help establish that you are at home, but perhaps at a nicer home (or at least cleaner) than you actually have.

 And we’ve tossed in a couple of fun ones if you want to show off your non-moving model roommate.
 Who doesn’t want to have a chiselled roommate hanging out on the couch?

 It's a great way to hide the mess and highlight what's important.

 However, there are a couple of things to remember when setting up your personal background.